Title insurance: Industry profitability

 The title industry is highly dependent on real estate markets, which, in turn, are highly sensitive to mortgage interest rates and the overall economic well-being.
 During the housing bubble from 2000 through 2006, the industry's revenue more than doubled.
 As the surge in real estate transactions drove up title insurance revenue—along with a greater incidence of claims—the economic downturn that started in 2007 pared back revenue significantly for several years.
 To compare, the industry reported nearly $17 billion in title insurance premiums in 2005, but volume fell to $9.6 billion in 2009.

-In 2012, according to ALTA, the industry paid out about $908 million in claims, about 8.1% percent of the $11.2 billion taken in as premiums.
+In 2012, according to ALTA, the industry paid out about $908 million in claims, about 8.1% of the $11.2 billion taken in as premiums.
 By comparison, the boiler insurance industry, which like title insurance requires an emphasis on inspections and risk analysis, pays 25% of its premiums in claims.
 As mentioned above, professionals in the land title industry seek to prevent claims through up-front preventive measures before a policy is issued and therefore the industry's claims ratio is different from other lines of insurance.

 According to the statutory accounting rules for title insurance, only reported claims are reflected in the loss expense, while in other lines—both reported and unreported claims are included in the loss expense.
 As a result, timing differences occur in the reporting of losses and loss-adjustment expenses for title insurance when compared to other lines.
 In addition, title insurance, unlike most other property/casualty exposures, has no termination date and no time limitation on filing claims.

 In many states, the price of title insurance is regulated by a state insurance commission.
-In these states, the title insurance companies lobby state legislators and other politicians and donate to their campaigns, in the hopes of maintaining the rates high.
+In these states, the title insurance companies lobby state legislators and other politicians and donate to their campaigns, in the hopes of maintaining high rates.
 Unlike other forms of insurance (such as life, medical, or home owners), title insurance is not paid for annually, as it has one payment for the term of the policy, which is in effect until the property is resold or refinanced.